Cricklewood Wanderers F.C.: History

 The club was founded in 2011 by a group of young people from north-west London. and joined Division One (Central and East) of the Middlesex County League.
 In 2012–13 they won the division, earning promotion to the Premier Division.
 The club also gained FA Charter Standard Award status.
 They entered the FA Vase for the first time in 2015.
 The 2018–19 season saw the club reach the final of the Alec Smith Premier Division Cup but lost out to St. Panteleimon F.C. on penalties.

+At the end of the 2023-24 season, Cricklewood merged with local team Eagles Land FC to form Eagles Land Cricklewood F.C.
+The new club took the place of Cricklewood in the Middlesex County League Premier Division.

 Ground

-The club play their home games at Vale Farm.
+The club played their home games at Vale Farm.
 The ground is also used by Wembley F.C. and was a former ground of Hendon F.C.